 Hidden in Farmleigh Park and accessible from Phoenix Park – Farmleigh House was a huge discovery for me.
 A little bit of history: the house was built in the late 18th century and for over 150 years was owned by the Guinness family, which was one of the richest families in Ireland.
-Some remarkable architectural elements and famous pieces of art are to be found inside, along with suits made for kings and queens visiting Ireland after the House became property of the Irish Government.
+Some remarkable architectural elements and famous pieces of art are to be found inside, along with suites made for kings and queens visiting Ireland after the House became property of the Irish Government.
 I won’t tell you more about it as you have to see it with your own eyes.
 Free guided tours available every day, although I recommend to check the website before you go, as there might be state events happening on the very day you planned your visit.

 I made a mistake when I took a bus 38 going from town, which brought me to the northern side of the Farmleigh Park.
 After wandering around for nearly 45 minutes (I thought I could get in at one of the gates along the road) I rang the reception and understood that I have to go all the way back to Phoenix Park as you can only enter the territory from there.
 Well, now you know and won’t repeat my mistake!

-By the way, there are two beautiful gardens near the Farmleigh House – The Walled Garden – with roses even in late January! and the Dutch Style Sunken Garden that is a little hidden behind the trees.
+By the way, there are two beautiful gardens near the Farmleigh House – The Walled Garden – with roses even in late January! and the Dutch-Style Sunken Garden that is a little hidden behind the trees.